Onion (Allium cepa L.) is widely used around the world as a food product and has also been used for medicinal applications.

 One clinical trial found that fresh onion significantly decreased serum glucose (blood sugar) levels in diabetics.
 More research is needed in this area to confirm these results.

-Onion-olive oil capsules may help lower blood pressure, although additional research is needed to make a firm recommendation.
+Onion-olive oil capsules may help lower blood pressure, although additional research is needed to make a firm conclusion.